-How to deep clean your home after an illness to help prevent re-infection.
+How to deep clean your home after a household illness to help prevent re-infection.

 How to clean the house after illness

 It’s that time of year when the kids bring home all sorts of awful winter bugs from school and in a family home, it’s really easy for these bugs to spread throughout the family quickly.

 To try to prevent the spread during and after illness it’s important to do a deep clean to sanitise your house and get rid of the bugs as quickly as possible to help prevent re-infection.

 Key areas to clean during illness.